-- Chalumeau Power Systems, LLC v.
-Alcatel-Lucent et al. (D. Del.).
-Represented Alcatel-Lucent in a patent infringement case and Federal Circuit appeal involving Power-over-Ethernet switching products.
-The plaintiff voluntarily dismissed the case with prejudice after the close of fact discovery, and the district court found the case “exceptional” under 35 U.S.C. § 285 and awarded Alcatel-Lucent’s attorneys’ fees.
+- Obtained voluntarily dismissal with prejudice for Alcatel-Lucent after a favorable claim construction ruling in a patent infringement case involving Power-over-Ethernet switching products.
+After the dismissal, the United States District Court for the District of Delaware found the case “exceptional” under 35 U.S.C. § 285 and awarded Alcatel-Lucent’s attorneys’ fees.
 The Federal Circuit summarily affirmed the district court’s exceptional case finding.

-- In re: Maxim Integrated Products, Inc., MDL No. 2354 (W.D.
-Pa.).
-Represented financial services company in complex Multi-District Litigation in which the patentee alleged infringement of four patents involving mobile banking services and smart phone applications.
+- Represented a financial services company in complex Multi-District Litigation filed in the Western District of Pennsylvania, where the patentee alleged infringement of four patents involving mobile banking services and smart phone applications.

-- Sigram Schindler Beteiligungsgesellschaft mbH v.
-Cisco Systems, Inc. (D. Del.).
-Represented Cisco in patent infringement case involving call admission control for voice over IP phone service.
+- Represented Cisco in a patent infringement case filed in the District of Delaware involving call admission control for voice over IP phone service.
 The district court granted summary judgment of non-infringement in Cisco’s favor.

-- Freedom Wireless, Inc. v.
-Cingular Wireless LLC et al. (E.D.
-Tx.).
-Represented patentee in large, multi-defendant patent infringement case involving prepaid cellular telephone service.
+- Represented the inventors of prepaid cellular phone service in a large, multi-defendant patent infringement case involving prepaid cellular telephone service.
 The cases settled shortly before trial.

 In 2018, Mr. Frederickson was selected by the firm to participate in LEAD Boston, a year-long program focused on leadership and social justice.